Enigmatic-Smile/docs/home/README.md

 <br/>

 # Introduction
 Fidel is a card-linked API that lets developers create web and mobile applications for linking bank cards with reward services.
-FIDEL API lets you connect your applications to credit and debit cards and monitor transactions in-store and online, chip & pin or contactless.
+Fidel API lets you connect your applications to credit and debit cards and monitor transactions in-store and online, chip & pin or contactless.

 **When a consumer makes a purchase at a participating store with a linked card, Fidel API spots that transaction and sends it to your server in real-time through webhooks.** 💳⚡️